 Peer Mentoring is provided for every first-year Honors Program student.
 Each student is paired with a sophomore, junior or senior student for individual guidance and advising.

 - 11:1 student-to-faculty ratio

 - Opportunities to present research and creative work at national conferences and seminars

-- On-campus receptions, concerts and lectures specifically for Honors students
+- Exclusive on-campus receptions, concerts and lectures

 - American University

 - Georgetown University